SrikarKatta/Database/README.md

 # Database
-Database design for automation of hospital management system
+Database design for automation of hospital management system.
+We used Mysql database with phpmyadmin server.